LaNsHoR/native-select-dropdown/readme.md

     </select-dropdown>
     ```

     The technical reason behind this special select-option is because when `show-selected-on` has the value `both` and the option list is opened, the content of the selected option needs to be rendered twice: one time in the option list itself and another in the dropdown button.
 At the moment is not possible render twice a single DOM node in a browser, so we need to transfer the content to another one, acting as clone.
-And the reason to no do that in the shadow DOM is because we want to keep the styling of your select-options intact in case you are using HTML and not only text in your select-options: doing this in the shadow DOM will leave your CSS out of the scope of where the dropdown button content is.
+And the reason to no do that in the shadow DOM is because we want to keep the styling of your select-options intact in case you are using HTML and not only text on them: doing this in the shadow DOM will leave your CSS out of the scope of where the dropdown button content is.

+    **TLDR**; `select-dropdown`'s will always create an extra `select-option` with the attribute `button-content`.
+You can and probably should ignore it, just be aware of its existence if you modify the DOM tree manually.

 # Styling